-We hereby consent to the incorporation by reference in this Registration Statement on Form S-1 of our report dated March 31, 2009 with respect to the consolidated financial statements of NeoStem, Inc. and Subsidiaries, which appears in NeoStem, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2008.
+We hereby consent to the incorporation by reference in this Amendment No. 4 to Registration Statement on Form S-1/A of our report dated March 31, 2009 with respect to the consolidated financial statements of NeoStem, Inc. and Subsidiaries, which appears in NeoStem, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2008.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.